NEW YORK CITY (JTA)– The headstone of an American soldier killed in World War II has been replaced with one bearing a Star of David.

 Originally buried at Yokohama Cemetery in Japan, Weiner’s remains were moved to the National Memorial Cemetery of the Pacific in Mach 1949.
 During the transition, a mistake was made and Weiner ended up with a cross on his headstone, instead of the Star of David, according to 15th Wing.

 First Lt.
 Rabbi Levy Pekar, who serves from Nellis Air Force Base in Nevada, told 15th Wing that he first heard about Weiner and the mix-up from one of the navigator’s cousins.
 He said it took “some digging,” but he was able to find the quarter master general’s form that “confirmed Sgt.
 Weiner’s wishes to have the Star of David on his headstone.”
+He commented they were able to get in touch with a service similar to Funeral Circle in order to ensure that the changes were made to reflect Sgt Weiner’s wishes.

 “Sgt.
 Weiner’s story resonated with me on so many different levels,” Pekar said.
 “With both of us being Jewish and airmen, I felt like his story could have easily been mine.
 His story affected me on a spiritual level and as my duty as chaplain I knew we had to correct this mistake.”